How Much Food Should I Take Backpacking?

 - Calculate expected calories burned per day during the trip based on pack weight, distance, and elevation gain.
 Calculator available here.

-- Add these numbers together to get your total caloric expenditure per day.
+- Add these numbers together to get the total number of calories needed per day.

 When hiking 10 miles, with a 1,500ft elevation gain, and a 30lb pack, a total of 1,000 calories will be burned round trip.

-For this hike, she would need 2,306 calories to replenish the calories used.
+For this hike, she would need 2,306 calories to replenish the total calories used for the day.

 Calculate the Weight of Your Food

-In general, we can estimate that there is roughly 125-130 calories per oz of food.
+In general, there is roughly 125-130 calories per oz of food.
 Yes there is absolutely variations to this, but in general, even foods that are high in fat and often eaten when backpacking will be roughly around here.

-- Take your total number of caloric expenditure per day previously calculated and divide it by 125 (the average calories per oz of food).
+- Take the total number of calories needed per day (previously calculated above) and divide it by 125 (the average calories per oz of food).

 - Then divide by 16 (there are 16oz in a pound)